 Credit risk is the risk that a counterparty to financial assets held by the Group is unable to fulfil its contractual obligations, resulting in a financial loss for the Group.
 The Group is also exposed to credit risks from financial institutions.
 Financial institutions are counterparties with which the Group enters into derivative transactions to hedge foreign exchange and interest rate fluctuation risks and with which it deposits surplus capital.
 However, since the Group controls the impact from credit risks of such financial institutions by entering into transactions only with highly credible financial institutions, the impact on credit risks is immaterial.
 The Group sets credit lines for each business counterparty based on internal guidelines for credit management by business and country or region, focusing on management of overdue debtors and outstanding balances.
 The Group's receivables are due from many business counterparties which reside in a wide range of countries and regions.
 The Group does not have any excessively concentrated credit risk for a single counterparty or group to which such a counterparty belongs.
 A loss allowance is determined by classifying receivables based on credit risk characteristics.
-A loss allowance for trade receivables is always measured at an amount equal to the lifetime expected credit losses.
-A loss allowance for other than trade receivables is principally measured at an amount equal to 12-month expected credit losses.
+A loss allowance for trade receivables is principally measured at an amount equal to the lifetime expected credit losses.
 If, however, other receivables become overdue, a loss allowance for such receivables has increased significantly since initial recognition.
 All receivables other than trade receivables, for which a loss allowance is measured at 12-month expected credit losses, are measured collectively.
 The amount of expected credit losses is calculated as follows.